October 2022 European tornado outbreak

 On 23 October 2022, Storm Beatrice spawned multiple severe thunderstorms across parts of Europe, including tornadic supercells in parts of France and embedded circulations in the mesoscale convective system that impacted parts of England.
 Eleven tornadoes were confirmed as a result of the outbreak, some of which were strong and caused major damage.
 4 F1 tornadoes and 1 F2 tornado struck Hampshire and Greater London.
-The most significant tornadoes of the outbreak occurred in France, including two F2 tornadoes, and a very long-tracked EF3/F3/IF3/T6 tornado that caused major damage in multiple towns, and became the longest-tracked tornado in the history of France, remaining on the ground for 206 km.
+The most significant tornadoes of the outbreak occurred in France, including two F2 tornadoes, and a very long-tracked EF3/F3/IF3/T6 tornado that caused major damage in multiple towns, and became the longest-tracked tornado in the history of France, as well as globally in 2022, remaining on the ground for 206 km.
 The most severe damage from the F3 tornado occurred in Bihucourt, where numerous brick homes and other buildings had roofs torn off and exterior walls collapsed.
-The Bihucourt tornado eventually crossed into Belgium before dissipating, and was the strongest tornado in France since an F3 tornado caused significant damage near Étrochey on June 19, 2013.
+The Bihucourt tornado eventually crossed into Belgium before dissipating and was the strongest tornado in France since an F3 tornado caused significant damage near Étrochey on 19 June 2013.
 One of the F2 tornadoes struck Beuzeville while the other impacted Songeons, with significant damage occurring in both towns.
 In addition to the tornadoes, numerous reports of flooding, hail, and damaging straight-line winds were also received.
 Despite the severity of the damage, no fatalities occurred as a result of the tornadoes, though a few injuries were reported.